 Transforming the District with Public Art

-5×5 – A Project of the DC Commission on the Arts and Humanities is an ambitious District-wide program of contemporary, temporary public art dedicated to exploring new perspectives on our city through the lens of five curators.
-In fact, it is the largest, temporary public art project in the District.
-The project will begin in early September and end by December of 2014.
+5×5 – A Project of the DC Commission on the Arts and Humanities was an ambitious District-wide program of contemporary, temporary public art dedicated to exploring new perspectives on our city through the lens of five curators.
+In fact, it was the largest, temporary public art project in the District.
+The project began in early September and ended by December of 2014.

-To achieve the 5×5 objectives, the DC Commission on the Arts and Humanities (DCCAH) commissions five highly-experienced and innovative art professionals, who each select five artists to develop and present exciting, publicly accessible art works.
-The result is twenty-five projects that activate and enliven all eight wards and add a layer of creativity and artistic expression to the District’s neighborhoods.
-This unique curatorial approach allows for a different artistic viewpoint from each curator, resulting in a wide range of diverse, compelling installations and performances.
+To achieve the 5×5 objectives, the DC Commission on the Arts and Humanities (DCCAH) commissioned five highly-experienced and innovative art professionals, who each selected five artists to develop and present exciting, publicly accessible art works.
+The result was twenty-five projects that activated and enlivened all eight wards and added a layer of creativity and artistic expression to the District’s neighborhoods.
+This unique curatorial approach allowed for a different artistic viewpoint from each curator, resulting in a wide range of diverse, compelling installations and performances.

 Through 5×5, DCCAH continues to develop opportunities for curators and artists to engage in the experimental and to further their artistic development through authentic relationship building with the community, actively using the environment and its materials in the creation of artworks, and exploring themes of social justice.
 Stay tuned for programming, events and the announcement of the curators at the website: